 What we like: Silky smooth fabric and thoughtful details.

-What we don’t: Thicker than the Crater Lake above; loud branding.
+What we don’t: Thicker, heavier, and pricier than the Crater Lake above.

 Outdoor Research’s Echo Hoodie above is a great pick for high-output uses like trail running and fastpacking, but there’s a lot to like about their ActiveIce Spectrum Sun Hoodie, too.
 Our favorite part about the ActiveIce is its fabric, which is silky smooth, lightweight, and features self-cooling technology that actually works.
 The hoodie offers a simple design with no pockets, but the small details are well sorted and thoughtful, including a classy side slit, drop-tail hem, and practical thumb loops that don’t make you feel like the arms are fully stretched out when you use them.
-And we really like the overlapping collar design, which minimizes restriction at the neck, whether or not you’re wearing the hood.
+We also really like the overlapping collar design on the women’s version, which minimizes restriction at the neck with or without the hood on (the men’s collar does not overlap).

 The ActiveIce is a nice alternative to the Crater Lake above for those looking for an all-around sun shirt.
 Whereas the Crater Lake features a fairly snug, rash-guard kind of feel, the ActiveIce is looser and flowy, more akin to what you might expect in a sun protection shirt.
-And while both models offer a nice cooling sensation, the ActiveIce is a bit thicker and thus not a great pick for extremely hot days or activities that build heat.
-We also wish that OR had left off the brand insignia on the chest (a few variations also feature full-length arm logos), but some will appreciate the added flair.
-With a middle-of-the-road price of $89, the ActiveIce can’t quite match the value of the Crater Lake, but it’s nevertheless one of our favorite designs and offers full 50+ UPF protection to boot.
+And while both models offer a nice cooling sensation, the ActiveIce is a bit thicker—and heavier—and thus not a great pick for extremely hot days or activities that build heat.
+Finally, with a middle-of-the-road price of $89, the ActiveIce can’t quite match the value of the Crater Lake.
+But it’s nevertheless one of our favorite designs, and you get full 50+ UPF protection to boot.

 See the Men's OR ActiveIce Spectrum See the Women's OR ActiveIce Spectrum